cblevins/sp25-data/_pages/schedule.md

 ### Th.
 2/13: Building a Portfolio Website

+- 📚 Read the following data project (on their website - not on Perusall): ["Is the Love Song Dying?"](https://pudding.cool/2024/11/love-songs/) _The Pudding_ (11 November 2024).
-- Complete tutorial on Github Pages.
+- 💻 Complete tutorial on Github Pages.

 _In Class_

+- Project review of "Is the Love Song Dying?"
+- Building a Portfolio Website

 💡 Coding Homework 04 Due
 {: .notice--info}